tc39/proposal-temporal/docs/calendar-review.md

 However, calendar systems also play an important role in the business logic of an application.
 Applications involving dates intended for human consumption must consider the calendar system when performing arithmetic or any other business-logic operation that uses months and years.
 Examples of calendar-sensitive operations include:

-*   What is the current day plus one month?
+*   What is the date one month from today?
 *   What is the first day of the month?
 *   On what month and day do I celebrate my birthday or anniversary?
 *   On what day do I celebrate a religious or cultural holiday, like Ramadan, Passover, Easter, or the Chinese Lunar New Year?